apache/doris-website/docs/table-design/auto-increment.md

 ### Examples

-1. Creating a duplicate table with an auto-increment column as one of the key columns.
+1. Creating a duplicate table with an auto-increment column as the key column.

   ```sql
   CREATE TABLE `demo`.`tbl` (